 And what about those that were sent an incentive?
 Well, 21% of them converted.
 While it’s not necessarily a stat to write a sing and dance about, the numbers do indicate a (small) positive correlation between incentives and conversions.

-However as mentioned above, despite the seemingly positive result, Mike says that he recommends that his customers do NOT use incentives to encourage customers to return to an abandoned cart.
+Mike recommends that his customers do NOT use incentives to encourage customers to return to an abandoned cart.
 Why on earth not?
 Mike says that generally speaking if you do the ‘maths, it works out that clients will make more gross profit by not offering an incentive than if they do’.

-Now you’re armed with our top tips, I bet you wouldn’t mind seeing some examples.
-Well, you’re in luck; we have chosen a few of our favorites and here they are:
+I bet you wouldn’t mind seeing some examples.
+We have chosen a few of our favorites and here they are:

 Check out our showcase of campaigns designed to recover otherwise lost revenue, including everything you need to help you squeeze every drop of revenue potential, download our ‘Email Marketing Through The Purchase Journey – A Benchmark Report’ today.